Crooked, Messy, & A Little Dangerous

 THE PLACES WE’RE FORMED IN

 I grew up in the Northern Panhandle of West Virginia.
 For the uninitiated, we’re the middle finger of Appalachia that sticks up between the states of Ohio and Pennsylvania.
-There’s a whole lot of symbolism there that I’ll let you work out for yourself because we’ve been working it out for years.
+There’s a whole lot of symbolism there that I’ll let you work out for yourself.
+We’ve been working it out for years.

-Historically, we’ve run on coal, steel, and pottery, using the Ohio River as our modality to move goods across the country.
+Historically, we’ve run on coal, steel, and pottery.
+We’ve used the Ohio River as our modality to move goods across the country.
 Problem is, the whole economy for those things dropped out in the 80s and 90s when it became cheaper to buy them overseas.

 Our air got a whole lot cleaner, but nobody could afford to live here anymore because there was no economy, so it was kind of a wash.

-We went from being an indispensable part of the industrial machine to an ugly scar the pointed back to a better time.
-And so, America just kept rolling along without us.
+We went from being an indispensable part of the industrial machine to an ugly scar the pointed back to what some considered to be a better time.
+And so, instead of making sure we were okay, America just kept rolling along without us.

-Appalachia has a deep history of being the forgotten and inaccessible part of this country.
-We’re mysterious and old, if not a little sad to outsiders.
+Appalachia has a deep history of being one of the notoriously forgotten and inaccessible part of this country.
+We’re mysterious and old, if not a little misunderstood to outsiders.
 But we were something different up here on the Northern Plateau.
-We were just kind of sad.
+When industry left, we were just kind of sad.

-The North didn’t claim us because we were just some dumb hill-jack rednecks.
+The North didn’t claim us because we were seen as just some dumb hill-jack rednecks.
 The Mid-Atlantic didn’t claim us because while there’s a power in these hills and hollers, it’s never been the type that plays well in politics.
-And the south didn’t want us because we weren’t seen as truly Appalachian because we still got sun that shone on us after 3pm.
+And the South didn’t want us because we weren’t seen as truly Appalachian because we still got sun that shone on us after 3pm.

 THE MESSINESS OF MANAGING IN THE MARGINS